dfigus/addon-tvheadend/tvheadend/DOCS.md

 ### Comskip

 Comskip is a commercial detector and creates additional files for chapters, that are automatically skipped e.g. via Kodi.
 Comskip WILL NOT cut the commercials from your recordings.
+This can be done via Comcut, included as well.
 As Comskip also does not longer create new releases, this add-on comes with a self-compiled version from the current master branch.
-The Comskip executable can be found in `/usr/bin/comskip`
+The Comskip executable can be found in `/usr/bin/comskip`.

 Comskip needs a configuration (ini) file in order to properly detect the commercial.
 Those ini files are usually country dependent and can be obtained in the [Comskip Forum][comskip-forum].